Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 You should see a red light on the Raspberry Pi and raspberries on the monitor.

-The Pi will boot up into a graphical environment.
+The Pi will boot up into a graphical desktop.

 ![screenshot](images/pi-desktop.png)